thomasrynne/jamendo-contest/README.md

 ---------------------
 - MPD/Mopidy - Swisher is an [mpd](http://mpd.wikia.com) client so you need a working mpd installation first.
 It also works with [Mopidy](http://www.mopidy.com/) an alternative mpd server which plays music from multiple sources.
-- evdev - a linux kernel module which is usually already present (check you have the directory /dev/input)
+- evdev - a linux kernel module which is usually already present (check you have the directory /dev/input and read permissions)

 Installing
 ----------